gohugoio/hugoDocs/content/variables/git.md

 wip: false
 ---

+This variable shows metada about a specific piece of content.
+It is useful for times when you are using Git and Hugo to manage a project or in a multi-author setting, for example.
+It will not be useful as a cache busting method.

 {{% note "`.GitInfo` Performance Considerations"  %}}
 Hugo's Git integrations should be fairly performant but *can* increase your build time.
 This will depend on the size of your Git history.
 {{% /note %}}